cdntinker/TinkerLibs-DEBUG/README.md

 If **DEBUG** is turned on in platformio.ini (`build_flags = -D DEBUG`), the following [functions](#the-functions) are enabled.
 Otherwise, they're defined as empty functions.

 * Defining **DEBUGx** will give you some extra info in `DEBUG_WiFi_info()`
-* Defining **DEBUGl** will enable debugging functions for use specifically in libraries
+* Defining **DEBUGl** will enable debugging functions for use specifically in libraries.
+(Do note tho...
+The libraries must have calls to these functions embeded to make this useful.)

 **NOTE:**  The Arduino core libraries for ESP-32 & ESP-8266 have `Serial.printf()`.
 Apparently, not so much with the Atmel core libraries.
 (How silly...)